hindman/optopus/misc/plan.md

 - Make it easy to test the option parser.

 - Error handling should be under the user's control, if they want it.
-This is a serious flaw in many parsers (eg argparse).
-The systems should support both "automatic" mode (where the parser will eagerly print help or error-msg and quit) or non-automatic mode (where the parser will simply return an object containing all information and allow the programmer to decide what to do).
+This is a serious flaw in some parsers (eg argparse).
+The library should support both "automatic" mode (where the parser will eagerly print help or error-msg and quit) or non-automatic mode (where the parser will simply return an object containing all information and allow the user to decide what to do).

 - If possible, allow users to customize by writing simple functions or hooks rather than having to subclass everything.
-Eg, consider using the pluggy library so that users can implement simple function hooks.
+Consider using the pluggy library so that users can implement simple function hooks.

 - Start simple: begin with core behaviors; don't support more flexibility until a basic working system is in place.